This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 TEST #4 – Reaction To Other Dogs

 Tie your dog to a post while another person leads a dog by.
-Dog shows interest, but no aggression.
+The dog shows interest, but no aggression.

 - What we are looking for: The dog’s tail wags, he wants to play, or is indifferent.
 (Note: these are 2 dogs that should have never met)